Data Caricatures: On the Representation of African American Language in Pretraining Corpora: Ethics Statement

 \paragraph{AAL in Pretraining and Benchmark Data.} Our analyses show that AAL is underrepresented in all pretraining corpora studied, and that many documents are misrepresentative of naturalistic AAL.
 While increasing the representation of AAL in these corpora may improve downstream understanding in LLMs, at the same time, increased representation can pose risks to AAL speakers.
 As discussed by \citet{patton-casm}, consideration of the context of data and impact of technologies on vulnerable populations is necessary for research involving these communities.
 Particularly if data is collected without the consent and inclusion of AAL-speaking communities, increased representation in corpora may increase privacy risks \cite{brown-privacy} or perpetuate misrepresentative notions of AAL by means of LLMs.

 \paragraph{AAL-use by LLMs.} Our findings contribute to the ongoing study of AAL biases in both language understanding and generation systems.
 Prior work highlights the barriers that language technologies' lack of AAL understanding poses to African American users \cite{cunningham-understanding}, while others detail how human prejudices can lead to, for example, disproportionately labeling AAL as toxic \cite{sap-annot}.
-With respect to language \textit{generation}, a recent study has found that African American users prefer chatbots that use WME rather than AAL in generations \cite{finch-voice}.
+With respect to language \textit{generation}, recent work has found that African American users prefer and trust current chatbots using WME rather than AAL in generations \cite{finch-voice, basoah-anthropomorphic}.
 These findings highlight the conflict between language technologies that are able to properly understand AAL but not necessarily to generate AAL.
 As such, while our findings document factors in pretraining data that may lead to misunderstanding of AAL in LLMs, increasing representation alone does not absolve language model creators of their obligation to take in the culturally relevant context.

-To conclude, no LLM depiction of AAL should misrepresent and caricature AAL use.
-In contexts where LLM use serves the social benefit of AAL-speakers, measures should be taken to ensure that depictions of AAL do not trivialize the rich linguistic and cultural background surrounding them.
+To conclude, no LLM depiction of AAL should misrepresent or caricature AAL use.
+In contexts where LLM use serves the social benefit of AAL speakers, measures should be taken to ensure that depictions of AAL do not trivialize the rich linguistic and cultural background surrounding them.